frc2423/docs/docs/setting-up-eclipse-and-python.rst

 **Download Robot Python Packages**

-After setting up Python types these commands inside the terminal/command prompt to get the Python packages required to write and deploy robot code.
+After setting up Python types these commands inside the terminal/command prompt to get the Python packages required to write and deploy robot code:

 .. code-block:: sh